malin-nilsson/VanillaJS-Todo-App/README.md

 This was my first real JavaScript project.
 I got to practice the basics of DOM manipulation and event handling, and I got to use classes and work with arrays.
 I also learned how to store data in local storage.

 ### Continued development
-I'd like to add a feature that can sort the to-dos based on due date.
+It would be cool to add a feature that can sort the to-dos based on due date.

 ## Author